Single-letter second-level domain

 Single-letter second-level domains are domains in which the second-level domain of the domain name consists of only one letter, such as x.com.
 In 1993, the Internet Assigned Numbers Authority (IANA) explicitly reserved all single-letter and single-digit second-level domains under the top-level domains com, net, and org, and grandfathered those that had already been assigned.
 In December 2005, ICANN considered auctioning these domain names.

 Active single-letter domains

 On December 1, 1993, the Internet Assigned Numbers Authority (IANA) explicitly reserved the remaining single-letter and single-digit domain names.
 The few domains that were already assigned were grandfathered in and continued to exist.

+ASCII single-character domains

 The six single-letter domains in existence at that time under .com, .net and .org were the following: